 If they can't verify it, you have grounds to dispute with the credit bureaus, the CFPB, your state attorney general, and potentially in court.
 A debt that can't be verified shouldn't be on your credit report and shouldn't be collected.

-If you want to run through your credit report yourself and flag disputable items, Credit Booster AI walks you through the process without needing to hire anyone.
+If you want to run through your credit report yourself and flag disputable items, Credit Booster AI covers this walks you through the process without needing to hire anyone.

 You have more control over collector contact than you probably realize.